Skip to Main Content

 2. Compile lists of keywords or subject terms.

-3. Search the Online Catalog for library materials with the subjects or keywords you have identified.
+3. Search the Red Hawk Explore for library materials with the subjects or keywords you have identified.

-4. Are there experts who have researched your topic?
-Identify them and list.
+4. Are there experts who have written about your topic?
+Identify them and add them to your list.

 Specialized resources